Equicontinuous actions of semisimple groups: Banach modules

 When $V$ is reflexive, the a priory weaker assumption that $G$ doesn't fix a vector in $V$, is actually sufficient.

-\begin{lem} Let $L$ be a group and $\rho:L\to\GL(V)$ a linear representation on a reflexive Banach space $V$.
+\begin{lem} Let $L$ be a group and $\rho:L\to\GL(V)$ a uniformly bounded linear representation on a reflexive Banach space $V$.
 If $L$ has a non-zero invariant vector in $V^*$ then it has a non-zero invariant vector in $V$. \end{lem}

 \begin{proof} Suppose that $f\in V^*$ is an $L$-invariant norm one functional.
 The invariant set of supporting unit vectors

 is non-empty by the Hahn--Banach theorem and weakly compact by Alaoglu's theorem.
 Hence the Ryll-Nardzewski fixed-point theorem implies that $L$ admits a fixed point in $S_f$ \end{proof}